-Section 6: Information Technology (IT) / Electronic Service Delivery (ESD) Plan
+Section 6: Information Technology (IT) Electronic Service Delivery (ESD) Plan

-As an organization, the Ontario Land Tribunal (OLT) places access to justice at the centre of everything it does.
-The COVID-19 pandemic has accelerated the pace at which the public sector is harnessing technology, and the OLT strives to provide the appropriate supports to those who appear before the Tribunal and to empower people to be active participants.
+The Ontario Land Tribunal (OLT) prioritizes the fair, timely and efficient resolution of disputes.
+The COVID-19 pandemic accelerated the pace at which the public sector is harnessing technology, and the OLT strives to provide the appropriate supports to those who appear before the Tribunal and to empower people to be active participants.

-Video Hearings
+Hearings

-In response to the COVID-19 pandemic, the OLT allowed for appeals to be heard by video conference, and will continue to ensure access to justice for its clients.
-As the situation develops, the OLT continues to ensure minimal service disruption for Ontarians, while keeping Ontarians safe.
+In response to the COVID-19 pandemic, the OLT allowed for appeals to be heard by video conference and will continue to ensure access to justice for its clients.
+With ongoing re-opening in Ontario, the OLT will explore options for hybrid and in-person events including technology installed in the OLT's hearing and mediation rooms.